 100% Vanguard Total World Index Fund

-This 100% stock portfolio has the advantage of not only holding all the US Stocks like the Total Stock Market Portfolio but also holding all of the stocks in pretty much all the other countries in the world that matter.
-It is a little more expensive (and in fact, it is actually cheaper to build this fund yourself from its components), but it still weighs in at just 10 basis points.
+This 100% stock portfolio has the advantage of holding all the US stocks, like the Total Stock Market Portfolio, while also holding all of the stocks in pretty much all the other countries in the world that matter.
+Originally a little more expensive than building it from its component parts, its expense ratio is now down to just 6 basis points, basically free like any other Vanguard index fund portfolio.

 100% Vanguard Balanced Index Fund

 Prefer to diversify out of stocks?
-Actually want some bonds in the portfolio?
+Want some bonds in the portfolio?
 How about this one?
-For 7 basis points you get all the stocks in the US and all the bonds in the US in a 60/40 balance.
-Still just one fund.
-If you're in a high tax bracket, you may prefer the Tax-Managed Balanced Fund, a 50/50 blend of US Stocks and Municipal bonds, all for just 9 basis points.
+For seven basis points, you get all the stocks and bonds in the US in a 60/40 balance.
+It's still just one fund.
+If you're in a high tax bracket, you may prefer the Tax-Managed Balanced Fund (VTMFX), a 50/50 blend of US stocks and municipal bonds, all for just 9 basis points.

 Portfolios 6-9: Life Strategy Moderate Growth Portfolio